THE CEO WHO LOVED TO FISH

 To put it mildly, the twelve managers were quite dysfunctional.

-A few of them had the ‘grand experience’ of fishing for a living on their resume.
+A few of them had on their resume, the ‘grand experience’ of fishing as their only prior experience.

 Others had prior experience in collecting taxes from fellow citizens.